jafbath/survivorProject/backend/readme.md

 As a user, I want a scenario to run once I complete my team which randomizes a final 3.

 ## <a name="design"></a>Design
-* Design elements implemented using HTML and CSS.
+* Design elements implemented using Mongoose, Express and CRUD functionality.

 ## <a name="nextsteps"></a>Project Next Steps